alexmussa/clipDL/README.md

 # Aberrant Event CSV Parser, Downloader, and Clipper

 This tool was developed for the parsing, downloading, and clipping of the Aberrant Event dataset.
-Annotation is provided via a seperate tool(https://github.gatech.edu/abattaje3/aberrant_video_annotator).

 # Installation and Execution